West3D-Printing/Micron/Readme.md

 # **Please note this document is a work in progress and will be updated periodically.**
+While generally consistant with generic Micron builds the information here is intended specifically for West3D's Micron+ kit.

 # Printed parts, manual, CAD
 - Your main source of information is Hartk's GitHub repo: https://github.com/PrintersForAnts/Micron.
 Please read through this document before you start printing your parts, as there are some modifications we recommend.